You may have been to a salon and seen someone have their hair bleached and dyed in the same appointment.

 Now let’s look at why you might have seen in hair salons someone getting bleached and dyed in the same day.

-It’s because salon professionals have a bevy of products that you do not have access to that will allow a professional hairstylist to bleach and colour in one day, while protecting your hair.
+It’s because salon professionals have a bevy of products that you do not have access to!
+These pro-grade products will allow a professional hairstylist to bleach and color in one day, while protecting your hair.

 That said, much higher-end salon products are now available to the general public.
 The only problem with this is that most people didn’t graduate from a hair and cosmetology school where they teach you how to actually use these products.

 Hair bleach typically comes in powder form and needs to be mixed with a developer and quickly used.

 It’s a mixture of ingredients including Persulfates which have an Oxidizing (bleaching) effect.
 Using bleach without a developer will not lighten your hair.
 The bleach is unable to penetrate the hair cuticle without it.

 A hair developer is a product that’s mixed with color or bleach to activate it and enable it to penetrate the hair cuticle.